Daily 20 Minute Missions for November

 For those who are a part of our Stress Free Christmas course and community, I’ll be sharing FB Live videos each day so we can encourage each other with our missions.
 Click here to join the course if you need extra support and encouragement to accomplish your missions.

 11/1: Prepare my Christmas planner.
 (If you have joined me in A Stress Free Christmas course, there is a planner available for you to print.
-If not, I have a variety of lovely planners for you to purchase – including a printable PDF if you would like to get started right away!)
+If not, you can purchase a 3 year planner or 3 year planner/book combo from Amazon.)

 11/2: Determine budget.
 (Budgeting tools and tips are included in the Bonus section of the Stress Free Christmas Course.)

-11/3: Begin my Christmas list and ask for others’ lists.
+11/3: Begin my Christmas list and ask for others’ lists (including extended family).
 Use Amazon Wish List to simplify things.

 11/10: Work on handmade/photo gifts.